p-rit/web-screpping/README.md

 # web-scrapping

-Using this script you can scrap data publicaly available from flipcart and then the data will be saved in a output file .csv
+Using this script you can scrap data publicaly available from flipcart and can save it in a .csv file